Physicslibrary/Threejs-VR-Physics/README.md

 [https://physicslibrary.github.io/Threejs-VR-Physics/examples/threejs_vr_maxwell_equations.html](https://physicslibrary.github.io/Threejs-VR-Physics/examples/threejs_vr_maxwell_equations.html)

 In animated gif above, right controller in a box (or Yee cell) adds positive charges.
 The charges in the box next to it become more negatively charged (charge conservation).
-Try adding positive charges that box to reverse polarity.
-Or move charges back and forth to make an oscillating dipole antenna.
+Add positive charges to that box to reverse polarity.
+Move charges back and forth to make an oscillating dipole antenna.

 Controller above Yee cells is jx = 0 stops current flow.